Determine if function is suitable for code generation

 Name of entry-point MATLAB function that you want to analyze.
-Specify as a character vector.
+Specify as a character vector or a string scalar.

 Comma-separated list of names of entry-point MATLAB functions that you want to analyze.
-Specify as character vectors.
+Specify as character vectors or string scalars.

 identifies calls to functions that are not supported for code generation.